Join us as an Associate for networking, knowledge and recognition and enjoy a range of member benefits.

 - Speaking opportunities at BSA events, exclusive sponsorship packages, and the opportunity to partner with the BSA to run jointly branded events.

-- Publicity and increased brand awareness from a listing on our website, announcements of your Associateship in our member communications and the opportunity to include editorial in our monthly e-newsletter that enables associates to get in touch with BSA members - and other associates.
+- Publicity and increased brand awareness from a listing on our website, announcements of your Associateship in our member communications and opportunities to feature in Newsbite, our monthly newsletter, on particularly newsworthy collaborations with the sector enabling associates to get in touch with BSA members - and other associates.

 - Quarterly updates from the world of building societies and credit unions in the form of Society Matters, our industry magazine, and targeted invitations to contribute editorial on specific topics.

 - A directory listing in our Yearbook.